Self-Improving Pretraining as a Substrate for Agentic Post-Training

 Modern model training is a lifecycle.
 A base model is pretrained, adapted through mid-training, extended for context length, taught thinking formats, preference-tuned, and then optimized with verifiable rewards.

 Agentic post-training asks that model to reason through uncertainty, plan over longer horizons, use tools, revise its beliefs, and recover from mistakes.
-Those behaviors are usually optimized late in the lifecycle.
-Recent RLVR work argues that this late optimization often improves sampling efficiency more than it creates fundamentally new reasoning patterns.
+These behaviors are usually optimized late in the lifecycle, and recent RLVR work argues that late optimization often improves sampling efficiency more than it creates fundamentally new reasoning patterns.

 Can more of that behavior be shaped earlier in the lifecycle, particularly during pretraining, so the model arrives at agentic post-training already prepared for it?

-Rephrasing a pretraining corpus with synthetic data is already a known method.
-Here, the learning problem around the corpus also changes.
+Rephrasing a pretraining corpus with synthetic data is not new.
+Synthetic bootstrapped pretraining pushes that idea further by learning relations between documents from the corpus itself, then using those relations to synthesize new pretraining data.
+The learning problem around the corpus also changes.
 Instead of treating pretraining as passive exposure to text, the training loop can ask whether the model can generate a better continuation, whether it can insert local reasoning into the text, and whether those thoughts help downstream prediction.

-The direction shares ground with synthetic pretraining and active data design more broadly.
+Synthetic pretraining and active data design are the closest neighboring lines.
 Hugging Face’s Synthetic Data Playbook is a practical guide to prompt design, data mixing, small generators, and train-and-evaluate loops.
 Tufa Labs reports a benchmark-positive version of very-small-model synthetic pretraining.
 The Berkeley Sky Computing Lab and NVIDIA lecture treats it as active curriculum design.
 Vintage Data argues that synthetic pretraining is data design moving earlier in model development.
+Large-scale studies of synthetic data in LLM pre-training also show that the benefits are conditional.
+Rephrased synthetic data can help in mixtures, while pure generated textbook-style data can hurt downstream generalization.

 This experiment tested whether a small base model could be shaped earlier in the lifecycle, before agentic post-training, using the same kind of pretraining chunks it would normally only imitate.